kshitiz8/datasciencecoursera/codeBook.md

 processing on input data
 =========================
+- read the input with sep = " ".
+- extract jus the mean and std measuremtn fields
+- cbind the subject field
+- cbind the activity field.(activity name is obtained from activity label id by joining the two data files)
-from the training and test set data, extracted the mean and std measurement for all the variables.
+- do the above steps for train data and test data and rbind both the datasets
-List of these fields is below. mapped the subject from subject file with the data joined the activity data with activit_label data to map label id with activity name mapped the activity name with the data

-did a group by on subject and activity using thae aggreagate function to get the mean of other the measurement field
+- do a group by on subject and activity using thae aggreagate function to get the mean of other the measurement field

 Output Fields
 ==============